-Publish unduplicated and specific content – Consistently creating and publishing 300-500 characters of unduplicated and specific content creates authority and opens up opportunities to building a great backlink profile.
+Publish unique, original content – Consistently creating and publishing 300-500 characters of unduplicated and specific content creates authority and opens up opportunities to building a great backlink profile.
 Also, it will ensure by having unique content, your website will not receive a duplicate content penalty from search engines.
 Bottom line, more specific content leads to higher ranking for relevant queries, better UX (user experience) and increase in conversions.

-Use a link building strategy – When sites link to your site is one of the most important ranking factors you can apply to your website.
+Leverage link outreach to build brand trust and authority – When sites link to your site is one of the most important ranking factors you can apply to your website.
 When Google sees another site trusting yours, it increases their trust as well.
 Internal links to other relevant websites helps your site rank organically for relevant search terms and keywords.

 Keyword Research – A higher ranking keyword ultimately exposes the brand to more digital consumers searching for content in its industry.
 If you want to expand building a reputation with search engines with the use of a content strategy, click over to Dave Anderson’s How to Create Content Marketing Strategy that Customers and Search Engines Will Love.